einkorn pizza crust on baking sheet

 pizza toppings

 Here is what I love about this pizza crust: Um, it’s EASY.
 Like, you mix some stuff in a bowl, cover it with a towel or plastic wrap, and let it sit for about an hour.
 You’re not really waiting for it to double in size like with most pizza recipes, but just so it gets a little puffy.
 Then you press the dough super-duper-thin (about 1/4-inch thick I’d say, so way thinner than the photo below shows) onto a sheet of parchment paper, top it with all the toppings you could ever desire, and bake it for 12 to 15 minutes.
 That is all.
 And the result is a perfectly crumbly, flaky and ever-so-slightly chewy crust with a uniquely mild sweetness to it.
 It’s really the perfect texture and flavor for a pizza crust (most excellent call on that one, Tim and Shanna!).
-The edges get all golden brown and crackery, too, which I heart a million times over.
+The edges get all golden brown and slightly crackery like my flatbread recipe, too, which I heart a million times over.
 And also ate a million times over.

 stretching einkorn pizza dough